Rothfive/Tortoise_cloud/Training.md

 * `Dataset Source`: a valid folder under `./voice/`, as if you were using it to generate with.
 * `Language`: language code to transcribe to (leave blank to auto-deduce):
-	- beware, as specifying the wrong language ***will*** let whisper translate it, which is ultimately pointless if you're trying to train aganst.
+	- beware, as specifying the wrong language ***will*** let whisper translate it, which is ultimately pointless if you're trying to train against.
 * `Validation Text Length Threshold`: transcription text lengths that are below this value are culled and placed in the validation dataset.
 Set 0 to ignore.
 * `Validation Audio Length Threshold`: audio lengths that are below this value are culled and placed in the validation dataset.
 Set 0 to ignore.
 * `Skip Already Transcribed`: skip transcribing a file if it's already processed and exists in the `whisper.json` file.
 Perfect if you're adding new files, and want to skip old files, while allowing you to re-transcribe files.